-Neon Tetra are omnivores and need a varied diet.
-They should eat some meaty foods, like frozen or live bloodworms, as well as plants to supplement their fish food pellets.
+Neon Tetra is omnivores and needs a varied diet.
+They should eat meaty foods, like frozen or live bloodworms, and plants to supplement their fish food pellets.

 What Do Neon Tetra Fish Eat?